-Unoccupied Crown lands and public reserves are exempted from the application of the BFA (s6).
 It is not clear whether the phrase “public reserves” refers solely to Crown public reserves, or to all public reserves including those controlled by local authorities.
 Different local authorities in Tasmania have adopted different policies on accepting liability for sharing the cost of fencing boundaries between private properties and reserves.
 If you have land adjoining Council land, it is best to contact your local Council to find out what your own liabilities are in relation to a shared boundary fence.

 Fences between properties must be sufficient or ‘rabbit proof’.
 In town, boundary fences must have council planning approval only if the fence is to be taller than 2.1 metres high.
 Sufficient in town means a fence that neighbours have agreed upon.
 On properties out of town, this means capable of excluding livestock.